neryams/HoverEffects.js/README.md

 		}
 		</script>

-3. Invoke the animation plugin with the function `animate(elements)`.
+3. Invoke the animation plugin with the function `animate(element)`.
 You can then attatch one of the animations available:

 ## Animations
 *   `erase`: **An eraser effect painting over the image to make it opaque from being transparent**